-BIOS-based firmwares with MBR-partitioned disks boot the system differently than UEFI-based firmwares.
+BIOS-based firmware boots the system differently than UEFI-based firmware.

 Here's how it works:

 Once the system is powered on, the BIOS firmware starts and loads the boot loader program (contained in MBR) onto memory.
 Once the program is on the memory, the CPU begins executing it.

 Having the boot loader and the partition table in a predefined location like MBR enables BIOS to boot up the system without having to deal with any file.

-The boot loader code in the MBR takes between 434 bytes to 446 bytes of the MBR (out of 512b).
-64 bytes is also allocated to the partition table for a maximum of four partitions.
+The boot loader code in the MBR takes between 434 bytes to 446 bytes of the MBR space (out of 512b).
+Additionally, 64 bytes are allocated to the partition table, which can contain information about a maximum of four partitions.

-The first-stage boot loader is to initiate the next (and more complicated) stages of the booting process.
+The responsibility of the first-stage boot loader is to initiate the next (and more complicated) stages of the booting process.

-Immediately after the MBR, and before the first partition, there's a small space, around 1MB, called the MBR gap.
-It can be used to place another piece of the boot loader, if needed.
+Immediately after the MBR, and before the first partition starts, there's a small space, around 1MB, called the MBR gap.

 A boot loader, such as GRUB 2, uses the MBR gap to store another stage of its functionality.
 GRUB calls this the stage 1.5 boot loader, which contains a file system driver.

-The stage 1.5 enables the next stages of GRUB to work with files, rather than loading raw data from the storage device (like the first-stage boot loader).
+Stage 1.5 enables the next stages of GRUB to understand the concept of files, rather than loading raw instructions from the storage device (like the first-stage boot loader).

-The second stage boot loader, which is now file-system-aware, can load the operating system's boot loader file to boot up the operating system.
+The second stage boot loader, which is now capable of working with files, can load the operating system's boot loader file to boot up the respective operating system.

 This is when the operating system's logo fades in...